CS-DS-125/125book/source/01-Introduction/ExampleProgram.rst

 (This type of analysis is called 'sentiment' analysis.)

-Sentiment analysis might involve counting how often some words (like 'Great!') co-occur with a product name and tracking how often these co-occurences happen over time.
+Sentiment analysis might involve counting how often some words (like 'Great!') co-occur with a product name and tracking how often these co-occurrences happen over time.

 We are going to look at a really basic program that is designed to analyze text and tell us something about it.